spacesuit-extension/SpaceSuit/README.md

 ## Developing

-You can install most of the dependencies with `npm install`, but we currently depend on the development version of `@ledgerhq/web3-subprovider`, which you can find in https://github.com/LedgerHQ/ledgerjs.
+You can install most of the dependencies with `yarn install`, but we currently depend on the development version of `@ledgerhq/web3-subprovider`, which you can find in https://github.com/LedgerHQ/ledgerjs.

-You can build an unpacked extension (for development) with `npm run-script build`, and build a release build with `npm run-script dist`.
+You can build an unpacked extension (for development) with `yarn run build`, and build a release build with `yarn run dist`.

-We have relatively few unit tests (which you can run with `npm test`), and rely more on integration tests.
+We have relatively few unit tests (which you can run with `yarn test`), and rely more on integration tests.
 To run our integration tests:

 ```